swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 	- StarCoder2 is trained with a 16k token context and repo-level information for 4T+ tokens.
 	- The Stack v2 - the largest code dataset with 900B+ tokens.
 - [Firefunction V1](https://twitter.com/lqiao/status/1760664322215379153) - GPT-4 level structured output, 4x lower latency
-	- swyx was involved in this launch
--
 - [Phind-70B: Closing the code quality gap with GPT-4 Turbo while running 4x faster](https://www.phind.com/blog/introducing-phind-70b)
 	- "We love the open-source community and will be releasing the weights for the latest Phind-34B model in the coming weeks.
 We intend to release the weights for Phind-70B in time as well."
-- Cohere Aya 101 - very good multilingual model outperforming BLOOM despite 2x languages.
+- [Cohere Aya 101](https://venturebeat.com/ai/cohere-for-ai-launches-open-source-llm-for-101-languages/) - very good multilingual model outperforming BLOOM despite 2x languages.
 Apache 2.0 license
+	- was a “huge endeavor” with over 3000 collaborators around the world, including teams and participants from 119 countries, said Sara Hooker, VP of research at Cohere and leader of Cohere for AI.
+With over 513 million instruction fine-tuned annotations
 - [Stable Cascade](https://news.ycombinator.com/item?id=39360106): a new arch vs stable diffusion
 	-  Stable Diffusion uses a compression factor of 8, resulting in a 1024x1024 image being encoded to 128x128.
 Stable Cascade achieves a compression factor of 42, meaning that it is possible to encode a 1024x1024 image to 24x24, while maintaining crisp reconstructions.
 The text-conditional model is then trained in the highly compressed latent space.
 	- Previous versions of this architecture, achieved a 16x cost reduction over Stable Diffusion 1.5.